-The key market players operating in the Singapore data center industry include Digital Realty, Equinix, AirTrunk, Singtel (Nxera), Keppel Data Centres, STT GDC, Princeton Digital Group, NTT Global Data Centers, Iron Mountain, Global Switch, 1‑Net Singapore Pte Ltd, Empyrion Digital, EdgeConneX, Telehouse Singapore, YTL Data Center Holdings.
+The market players operating in the Singapore data center industry include Digital Realty, Equinix, AirTrunk, Singtel (Nxera), Keppel Data Centres, STT GDC, Princeton Digital Group, NTT Global Data Centers, Iron Mountain, Global Switch, 1 Net Singapore Pte Ltd, Empyrion Digital, EdgeConneX, Telehouse Singapore, YTL Data Center Holdings and others.

 Hardware